 The Gazetteer of Scotland, W Chalmers, Dundee 1803.

+You can see the administrative areas in which Stracathro has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference NO601657 (Lat/Lon: 56.781393, -2.654131), Stracathro which are provided by:

 - Google Maps

 - Bing (was Multimap)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)